Ex-Wisconsin official: Ousting drove him to brink of suicide

 “Sobbing uncontrollably, I stared at that gun and felt only anger,” Wall wrote.
 “I wanted Walker, Zipperer, Schimel, and Connell to know how badly they had hurt me and my family.
 I wanted their dishonesty, their deceit, their injustice, their unethical actions, to burn in their souls for the rest of their lives.”

-Wall said the only things that stopped him was the thought of his wife and children, and the memory of Craig Klyve, a Justice Department administrator who shot himself with his service weapon in the parking ramp of the agency’s Madison headquarters in 2009.
+Wall said all that stopped him was the thought of his wife and children, and the memory of Craig Klyve, a Justice Department administrator who killed himself in the parking ramp of the agency’s Madison headquarters in 2009.

 Hasenberg, Walker’s spokeswoman, characterized Wall’s allegations as coming from a disgruntled former employee.